Graco SnugRide SnugLock 35 Review

-When Russell Gray and Robert Cone launched the Graco company in 1942, but it only fabricated car parts.
+In 1942, Russell Gray and Robert Cone launched the Graco company.
+However, it only fabricated car parts at that time.
 After Gray left the company, the remaining partner hired an engineer to move Graco into a new kind of product, including the first baby swing.
-This innovative swing was trendy, making Graco a household name.
+This favorite baby swing was trendy, making Graco a household name.
 Graco is currently a leader for baby products, including car seats in all safety seat categories and a full-size strollers and umbrella strollers.

 For the head sensor (HIC score), the Graco results are 606, where the maximum allowed is 1000, and a lower number is better.
 The best results in the review are those of the Chicco Keyfit 30 (see comparison below) with a 330.

 The chest sensor data is better with a result of 46, where the maximum allowed is 60, and a lower number is better.
 The best for this sensor is 44 earned by the Cybex Aton 2, and a comparison is below.

 These results mean the combined results for this Graco are better than average for the group.
 While we wish the HIC sensor result was better, the combined results are good considering the budget-friendly price of the seat.

 Ease of Install - LATCH

 The SnugLock 35 has the clip-style LATCH anchors that are often easier to put on and harder to take off.
 Given that this process should be easier than installation using the vehicle belt, it is a bummer that the clip style makes it more challenging.

 The anchors are easy enough to attach to the vehicle (above left), and the LATCH strap tightens across the lock off (above right), which will help further tighten the strap when closed.
 The base feels super stable.
 This installation method is the second easiest method for the Graco, rivaled only by installation using the vehicle belt.